alephnaughtpix/deadjournal/_posts/2020/04/2020-04-08-isolation.md

 Am I worried?
 You bet.
 It looks like whatever this is may be calming down, but I'll want to wait over the days of isolation, because I want to be sure, and I also want to be sure that **if** this is the dreaded virus, I don't pass it onto my husband.

 So I'm staying in the bedroom for the next 7 days.
 Today I was only venturing out to get a glass of water or go to the loo.
-My husband has it even worse.
-He has to stay isolated for 7 days after that.
+My husband has it even worse, even thought he does not have any symptoms.
+He has to stay isolated for 7 days after I emerge.
 We've alerted friends and family, and a couple of friends are helping by delivering groceries to outside the front door, but this is going to a tense next fortnight.